This herbed potato salad is low-effort and high-impact. Plus, no mayo means you can let it sit out at picnics and barbecues.

 Instructions

-- Drain the potatoes, return to the pot, and let stand for a minute to let them dry a little.
-Then add to the dill mixture.
+- Add the hot potatoes to the dill mixture.
 Toss to coat evenly and adjust the seasonings, if needed.
 Serve warm or at room temp.

 Notes